p00f/nvim-ts-rainbow/README.md

 # 🌈 nvim-ts-rainbow 🌈
 Rainbow parentheses for neovim using tree-sitter.
 Needs [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

-Tested languages - lua, java, clojure, fennel, python, css, rust, cpp.
 Should work with any language supported by nvim-treesitter.
 If any language is missing, please open an issue/PR.

 ## Installation and setup